Vladimir Bogdashin: Prelude

 In 1986 the United States Navy cruiser USS Yorktown and destroyer USS Caron had entered Soviet territorial waters in the Black Sea, testing an interpretation of the law of innocent passage that was disputed by the Soviets.
 The event had caused controversy with Soviet naval officers, who regarded it as insult, but there was uncertainty over how to respond because of the Cold War thaw and rapprochement initiated by Mikhail Gorbachev.
-When the command of the Black Sea Fleet received notification that Yorktown and Caron would return to the Black Sea, they began preparations to counter a probable repeat of the violation of Soviet territorial waters.
-Captain 2nd Rank Nikolai Mikheyev, who commanded a group of surface warships of the Black Sea Fleet, was instructed to first warn the US vessels not to enter Soviet territorial waters, and if they did not respond, to bump the ships, forcing them to change course.

 On 11 February 1988 Bezzavetnyy, under the command of Captain 2nd Rank Bogdashin, returned to Sevastopol from a nearly-six month long cruise in the Mediterranean Sea.
 In preparation for a period in port, some of the ship's ammunition was unloaded, a third of the crew were given shore leave, and Bogdashin had meetings planned with veterans in the city.
 This was disrupted by a surprise order from fleet headquarters to put to sea at 6 in the morning of 12 February.
 Bogdashin accordingly took his ship to sea, leaving behind those crew members who were unable to rejoin in time, and received his orders at sea.
 The Bezzavetnyy sailed to the Turkish coast, rendezvousing with the Mirka-class frigate SKR-6 which had sailed from Bulgaria.
 Attempts to locate the US vessels were initially hampered by heavy traffic, thick fog, and the fact the US ships were observing radio silence.
 Their location was observed and passed on to the Soviet forces by Soviet merchant sailors aboard the ferry Geroi Shipka, which was transiting the Bosphorus at the time.
 With this information, Bogdashin located the US vessels and together with SKR-6, began to shadow them.
-The Soviet vessels were considerably smaller than their opponents, Bezzavetnyy displaced around 3,000 tons compared to Yorktowns 9,200 tons; and SKR-6 1,300 tons to Carons 7,800 tons.